liubingchi2/Agora-LinuxServer-Recording/README.md

 To record the content of a channel, a ‘special audience’ joins the channel, gets the content and stores the content on a Linux server.
 You must:

 -   Implement the recording SDK on your Linux server;
--   Use the same App ID in the recording SDK and in other Agora SDKs implementing voice or video communication.
+-   Use the same App ID in the recording SDK and in other Agora SDKs implementing voice or video communication;
 -   Specify the channel to record.

 ## Prerequisites
-### Hardware and Network prerequisites
+### Hardware prerequisites

-You must meet the following hardware and network prerequisites:
+You must meet the following hardware prerequisites:

 <table>
   <tr>